GCSB bill designed to get PM out of a hole - Shearer

 Mr Dunne declined to comment further on the protests on Saturday.

-Next story in Political: Key pushes for free trade with Sth Korea
+Next story in Politics: Key pushes for free trade with Sth Korea

 Copyright © 2013, Radio New Zealand